cucapra/capra-public/src/summer2021.md

 We're running a series of enrichment talks for undergraduate researchers who are doing research in the Bowers College this summer.
 The tentative time is Wednesdays at 3pm.
-Location and remote participation details TBD.
+Location in Gates Hall TBD.
+You can also join via Zoom—look in your email or ask [Adrian](mailto:asampson@cs.cornell.edu) for a link.

 <table>
     <thead>